“Massive catch-up” promised help pupils over summer as parents face months more homeschooling

 But government guidance is that they should only have a quarter of pupils in at any one time.

-The dropping of the plans for all primary school pupils to return drew a mixed reaction with some Norfolk headteachers acknowledging the practicalities said it inevitable, but parents left facing more homeschooling.
+The dropping of the plans for all primary school pupils to return drew a mixed reaction, with some Norfolk headteachers acknowledging that the practicalities would make it inevitable, but that parents would be left facing more homeschooling.

 We are asking parents to tell us their experiences of overseeing the learning of children unable to return to the classroom.